The Juniata College Athletic Department offers students an opportunity to compete

 - Treatment for minor injuries and ailments.

 - Routine care of illnesses.
 Nurse and Administrative Assistant, Monday through Friday during regular clinic hours.
 Visiting Physicians, Monday evenings, all day Wednesdays and Fridays.

 - Referral to other medical services, when necessary or appropriate, for more comprehensive or specialized care.

 A health fee is assessed each semester and is not a supplemental form of insurance.
 Students are required to provide proof of insurance.
 Not all private insurance companies cover everything; e.g. self-inflicted injury.
 Check your own coverage to be aware of what is provided.

-The Counseling Center encourages emotional wellness through the following free services to students:
+The Glaeser Center for Counseling Services encourages emotional wellness through the following free services to students: